YYaaang/OptionQuantlib/README.md

 # Option QuantLib

+_This documentation and code comments were generated with AI assistance to enhance technical clarity._

 A practical toolkit for European option research using QuantLib, providing convenient wrappers for calendar setup, stock/option modeling, pricing calculations, Greeks, and hedging strategies.

 ## Project Overview